'Expat exit' a new thriller by Patricia Snel

-It has been several years since a female blog reader commented on an article, the subject of which I do not remember, frankly said that she had come to Thailand with her husband, but that the marriage had broken down.
-Whether the cause of the subsequent divorce has to do with the husband's adultery, I do not know, but it is quite conceivable in a country with so many beautiful and lovely ladies.
+It has been several years since a blog reader, in a response to an article, the subject of which I no longer remember, candidly said that she had come to Thailand with her husband, but that the marriage had broken down.
+I do not know whether the cause of the subsequent divorce has to do with the man's adultery, but it is quite conceivable in a country with so many beautiful and sweet ladies.

-I thought of her when I read the data and reviews of Patricia Snel's latest thriller, “Exit expat” on several websites.
+I thought of her when I read the details and reviews of Patricia Snel's latest thriller, “Exit expat” on several websites.
 It is already her sixth crime novel in a series.
-She lived as an expat for years on the Cayman Islands and Singapore, but returned to Amsterdam after her divorce.
+As an expat woman, she lived in the Cayman Islands and Singapore for years, but returned to Amsterdam after her divorce.

 Patricia tells